bookofproofs/fpl.net/Fpl/Fpl/DocuSymbolTable.md

 Empty

 ### FplBlockType `IntrinsicInd`
 An intrinsic value for array indexing in FPL that.
-Created in `Ast.DollarDigits`
+Created in `Ast.DollarDigits`, `Ast.IndexType`.
 #### Possible Parent Nodes
 `Reference`
 #### Scope